Candidate Journey: today a must

 Each applicant trip can consist of almost the same main stages, but the details of the path to the signing of the contract are different for each candidate.
 The expectations that a talent has of the recruiting process can also differ depending on the situation.
 Therefore, it can be extremely effective to develop candidate personas and present their prototypical candidate journey.

 Candidate personas (correctly personae) are fictitious substitutes of an applicant group, which combine their characteristic qualities, expectations and procedures.
 They replace the anonymous target group melee with a human form in which one can think well.

 Personas include both professional and personal components.
 They are usually given a first name, a face, their knowledge, a prototypical career and a private life.
 They have goals, values, views and prototypical behaviors, interests, ideas, reservations, fears and fears.

-Such emotionally-based humanization ensures that applicants not only fit in with the job, but also with their corporate culture.
-Both together is increasingly important.
+Such an emotionally based humanization ensures that the applicants not only fit professionally to the job, but also to the corporate culture.
+Both together are increasingly important.

 How to create prototypical candidate personas

 Personas are developed by questioning the appropriate employees in the company or suitable talents from outside, using their healthy understanding of the people and researching them.
 A workshop in which, like the profilers with a detective flair, you are able to create a personas personas, it is fun to experience the many benefits.

 Their "profiles" are ideally pinned to the office wall or cardboard figures so that they can communicate with almost real people.
 This also supports that everyone has the same image of a target person in mind when working on recruiting projects, formulating coherent texts or determining channels for addressing the candidate.